 Insurance commissions and fees: Regular commissions are earned upon the effective date of bound insurance coverage.
-They are paid by the insurance carrier and recorded by the Company through a monthly remittance which are subject to the Management Agreement with the Northwoods Corporation ("Northwoods") which became effective on April 1, 2022.
+They are paid by the insurance carrier and recorded by the Company through a monthly remittance.
 Contingent commissions are based on a contract but are dependent, not only on the level of policies bound with the carrier, but also on loss claim levels experienced through the last day of the year, volume, growth, or shrinkage.
 The Agency's business is not considered to be significant to the carriers, and many of our insurance carriers are combined under an umbrella with other independent agents, making the contingent commission earned dependent on a calculation that includes the experience of others.
 As such, the level of contingent commissions is not readily determinable until it is paid, but does not have a significant impact on the Company's financial results.